Monday, March 4, 2013

 • Stay safe by keeping fire safety and injury prevention a priority in your activities.
 It is important to remember that fire apparatus and ambulances will be slower to respond to your emergencies due to the weather and hazardous driving conditions.
 Check your smoke and carbon monoxide alarms now to ensure they are working.
 In the event of an emergency, have an escape plan and call 911 immediately from a safe location.

 • In the event of power outages – use flashlights and battery powered lanterns for illumination – do not use candles.
 Ensure you have a battery powered radio.
+Never operate a gasoline generator inside of your home or attached garage, keep the generator outside and away from any windows or doors as CO can find its way inside your home.

 • Use only seasoned wood products in your fireplace and use extreme caution when disposing of fireplace ashes as they can remain hot for days after the fire is out.
 Dispose of ashes in a metal container outside and away from the house.